 Bond with customers.
 It's human nature to want to be included and to have our opinions respected.
 Millennials share opinions and interact online daily.
 Your employees and your customers are by nature extremely social, and what works for them as individuals also work for them as staff or as consumers.
 By including both sets of people in the company's social knowledge sharing, reach is increased and bonds strengthened, with a likely positive increase in sales.

 Engaged fans.
-The majority of millenial social media users share opinions and photos about a product or service before they make the purchase decision, and then again after purchase.
+The majority of millennial social media users share opinions and photos about a product or service before they make the purchase decision, and then again after purchase.
 Each millennial your company engages with is likely to tell hundreds of others of their experience.
 The cost to acquire this kind of reach from scratch doesn't compare, so the effort you put into engaging fans of the company or brand will be amplified significantly.

 Staff empowerment.
 Sharing knowledge socially allows your teams to search for and find the information they need for their daily work, and can immediately ask for help in finding what they don't know.
 The ability to be master of their work is a great motivator.

 Product insight.
-In a Product-led organisation, the self-organising cross-functional teams build tacit and experiencial knowledge about the products and services that they create and run.
+In a Product-led organisation, the self-organising cross-functional teams build tacit and experiential knowledge about the products and services that they create and run.
 Whilst much knowledge remains with an individual, those same individuals will capture what they know as a collective asset.

 Easy access to information builds knowledge

 Just adding a social element to an existing knowledge management solution is unlikely to work.
 The in-built desire to control knowledge dissemination will prevent wide availability, and may just add cost and complexity.
 Employees must be able to find the information that they are looking for, to increase their productivity and engagement.
 Any tool used must be easy to use and allow and encourage information to flow freely through the organisation and beyond.
 Tools such as Sharepoint reflect the hierarchy of the organisation, and don't provide a transparent and easy path to the information sought.
+Tools such as Teams can democratise knowledge sharing.

 Knowledge dissemination and awareness of key information declines when tooling is not accessible or is poorly designed.